ssardina-agts/agtcity-sarl-mw/README.md

 [![click to watch video](https://multiagentcontest.org/2016/banner.jpg)](https://youtu.be/nFR7Strp9ms).

-**Version convention**: `Major.Minor.<SARL Version>`.
-For example, 1.3.0.8.6 is version 1.3 for SARL 0.8.6.

 This framework can be [accessible via JitPack](https://jitpack.io/#com.github.ssardina-agts/agtcity-sarl-mw) by adding the corresponding dependency and repository on the `pom.xml` (see below).

 ## PRE-REQUISITES